 The property sits on land that once belonged to one of Atlanta’s founding families, adding historical significance to this modern luxury estate.
 Original property markers can still be found at the edges of the lot.

 Dockett purchased the home in 2019 and made several personalized upgrades during his ownership, including the cigar room and updates to the primary bathroom.
-These improvements likely contributed to the property’s appeal for Floyd.
+These improvements likely contributed to the property’s appeal to Floyd.

 Why the Leonard Floyd House Matters!